tigranv/Useful_Examples_C-Sharp/Attributes/README.md

 * Associating help documentation with program entities (through a Help attribute).
 * Associating value editors to a specific type in a GUI framework (through a ValueEditor attribute).

-**Declaring an Attribute Class**
-Declaring an attribute in C# is simple — it takes the form of a class declaration that inherits from System.Attribute and has been marked with the AttributeUsage attribute as shown below:
+**Declaring an Attribute Class** in C# is simple — it takes the form of a class declaration that inherits from System.Attribute and has been marked with the AttributeUsage attribute as shown below:

 ```c#